Maua-Dev/simple_fastapi_template/README.md

 In the first time you push your code, the action will create a new stack in AWS CloudFormation.
 After that, every time you push your code, the action will update the stack with the new code.

-In the [Actions](https://github.com/Maua-Dev/battlesnake_fastapi_template/actions) tab you can see the status of the deploy, and if it was successful or not.
+In the [Actions](https://github.com/Maua-Dev/simple_fastapi_template/actions) tab you can see the status of the deploy, and if it was successful or not.
 If it was successful, you can find the URL of your API in the outputs tab of the action (in the final part of the "Deploy with CDK" step).

 ![Action Tab](https://github.com/Maua-Dev/simple_fastapi_template/assets/85962841/e7735f61-1fe5-4a6b-9e04-b5159a94f4f7)
 ![CD](https://github.com/Maua-Dev/simple_fastapi_template/assets/85962841/9a4174b3-50c2-4114-aa57-101f8670de84)
 ![STEP](https://github.com/Maua-Dev/simple_fastapi_template/assets/85962841/c5707f59-6e3c-44c1-8939-446c22b65fd0)

-There you can find your API URL.
-You can use this URL to create your Battlesnake in the Battlesnake website.
-You can find the documentation [here](https://docs.battlesnake.com/guides/getting-started#step-2-create-a-battlesnake).
-You can also find an user and password to access the AWS Console and view the logs of the lambda function to debug it.
+There you can find your API URL, an user and password to access the AWS Console and view the logs of the lambda function to debug it.

 ![Outputs](https://github.com/Maua-Dev/simple_fastapi_template/assets/85962841/1ff2846c-f4f0-4547-b23f-225466e604ec)